-If you're going to take on the challenge of keeping a chameleon, you have to feed him the right diet to keep him healthy.
+If you're going to take on the challenge of keeping chameleons, you have to feed him the right diet to keep him healthy.
 Find out how to feed your pet from juvenile to adult.

 Captive Chameleon Diet

-According to veterinarian Holly Nash, chameleons are mainly insect eaters, but many, especially veiled chameleons, will accept some leafy greens like collard greens, mustard greens and dandelion greens.
+According to Avian and Exotic Animal Care + Hospital, chameleons are mainly insect eaters, but many, especially veiled chameleons, will accept some leafy greens like collard greens, kale, mustard greens, and dandelion greens.
 Some adult chameleons will even accept the occasional pinkie mouse.
 You can feed your chameleon a varied diet of the following: